fatemerhmi/coffee-gen-ai/index.md

 **Last update: Jan 9th, 2025**

-My plan to update this repository frequently as notes for my learning and readings around gen-ai.
-Please suggest what I should read next in the issues.
+My plan is to update this repository frequently with notes from my learning and readings on generative AI.
+Feel free to suggest what I should read next in the issues!

 Structure of this website/repository:
 - [Agents](./agents/README.md)